 You can also gain extra skills by signing up for one of our Kent Extra activities, such as learning a language or volunteering.

 For graduate prospects, Architecture at Kent was ranked 3rd in The Guardian University Guide 2018.

-Of Architecture students who graduated from Kent in 2016, over 91% of those who responded to a national survey were in professional jobs or further study within six months (DLHE).
+Of Architecture students who graduated from Kent in 2016, over 91% were in professional jobs or further study within six months (DLHE).